 Stern drives are fitted with zinc anodes on their lower units (refer to your Engine Owner's Manual for their locations).
 If your boat is equipped with trim tabs, zinc plates are installed on each of the trim tabs.
-(See Figure 6.9.1) If boat is equipped with Mercathode[®] stern drive may not have zincs.

 Zinc anodes require replacement about every six months, if the boat is operated in salt water.
 In fresh water, the zinc anodes can be replaced about once a year.